 The Portuguese authorities are bound by the duty to protect asylum seekers and beneficiaries of international protection from refoulement.
-National case law has reaffirmed on different occasions the protection against refoulement both on national territory and at the border, regardless of the migrant’s status and in cases of either direct or indirect exposure to refoulement.
+National case law reaffirmed the protection against refoulement both on national territory and at the border, regardless of the migrant’s status and in cases of either direct or indirect exposure to refoulement.
 CPR is unaware of national case law that addresses the extraterritorial dimension of non–refoulement.

-Regarding persons refused entry at border points, shortcomings with the potential to increase the risk of refoulement included: (a) challenges in accessing free legal assistance and an effective remedy, compounded by the absence of a clear legal/policy framework for the systematic assessment of the risk of refoulement; and (b) poor information provision to persons and lack of training to immigration staff on non-refoulement obligations.
+Regarding persons refused entry at border points, shortcomings with the potential to increase the risk of refoulement identified in 2014 included: (a) challenges in accessing free legal assistance and an effective remedy, compounded by the absence of a clear legal/policy framework for the systematic assessment of the risk of refoulement; and (b) poor information provision to persons and lack of training to immigration staff on non-refoulement obligations.
 These risk factors are aggravated by the absence of border monitoring by independent organisations.

 Articles 2(aa), 47 and 65 Asylum Act; Articles 31(6), 40(4) and 143 Immigration Act.